The Valley Road

-Content
+Background

 Hornsby was quoted in an interview with the Chicago Tribune saying that the song was inspired by observations he made growing up in Virginia.
 "Every year, some rich girl would get involved with some country guy, and they would act irresponsibly and have to deal with the ramifications."
+He said that "The Valley Road" was about his belief that certain people in Virginia had a tendency to cling onto the past, explaining that "I'm afraid it's very much a place that looks back a lot".

 When asked why many of his band's songs dealt with socio-political issues, Hornsby replied that "there are some issues that we feel are important, so we write about them... we also like to tell a story, like in 'The Valley Road', or paint a picture."
+In contrast to the real Valley Road in the Shenandoah Valley of Virginia, Hornsby said that his version of The Valley Road was "a place where people go parking to make out.
+It's a little stab at this reverence for the past."